VR-AR-Group7/pacman-vr-real/README.md

    This scene created a whole know mening of horror maze.
 This scene has the full immersion of a horror game within VR.

    this supports all VR headsets
    tested on 2 different head sets  Oculus Quest 2 and Rift.
+To run click on the start button at the top of the Unity editor